wenzelm/slidr-sloppr/README.md

 Path to R2 reads in FASTQ(.gz) or FASTA(.gz) format.

 `-q`
 If specified, basic quality-trimming of 3' ends of reads and removal of Illumina adapters is carried out using `cutadapt -a AGATCGGAAGAGC -q 20 -m 20`.
-It is recommended that raw data are inspected and trimmed thoroughly prior to running SLIDR or SLOPPR.
+This is a convenience function and is not intended to replace careful inspection and quality-control of raw data prior to running SLIDR or SLOPPR.

 `-b <file>`
 Path to read alignments in BAM format.
 A BAI index file must be present in the same location.